CoNarrative/glujs-guide-built/view-the-basics.md

 ####Substitutions (parameterized localization)

 Simple text is not always enough - sometimes you need to localize a phrase with arbitrary value substitutions in the middle.
 You can't simply concatenate in your view model because different languages will order things differently.
-For that, gluJS supports `string format` like functionality.
+For that, gluJS supports `string format`-like functionality.

 When localizing from a view model, along with the key you can pass in values that the key will use in rendering the text.
 If you want to make sure you can pass in the first name on the message, just do this: